Code-Institute-Submissions/MSP-7/README.md

-# Personal Website
+# Wether Application

-The purpose of Milestone Project 2 is to create a
+The purpose of Milestone Project 2 is to create a simple weather application

 # Project Summary

 The Project will enable a user to:
+- See the weather for their current location by default on opening
+- Manually enter a city to search for weather results

 ## Benefits and Rational

-Such a website will:
+Such an application will:
--	Give the user something to do when they only have a few minutes to spare. ie while waiting for/travelling on the bus, or in line at a shop, or even while dinner is cooking.
+-	Enable the user to view Local weather
+- Enable the User to search for a city and;
+    - view the local weather
+    - view the local time
+- Have a new background on the basis of the weather results
+- Have quirky text appear on the screen depending on the weather

 ## User Stories